jreisinger/jreisinger.github.io/cv.md

 Technologies and Tools
 ----------------------

-I am familiar with and have used the following technologies professionally:
+I am familiar (to varying levels) with and have used the following technologies professionally:

 Operating systems